SlenderStone/MessageHandler.Documentation/developing-handlers/setting-up-solution.md

 # Setting up a solution

-This is the first article in a series in which we will dive deeper into custom handler development.
-In this first instalment we'll look only at setting up the solution structure, including source control repository and nuget dependencies.
+In this article we will dive deeper into a proposed solution structure for custom handler development.
+More specifically we'll look only at setting up the solution structure, including source control repository and nuget dependencies.
+The goal of this document to gather all practices that the majority of handler developers accept as their standard, so that any new developer can get up to speed quickly.
+Don't feel required to follow any of it though (or better share your thoughts with us if you have better practices.)

-## What will we do in this tutorial
+## What will we do in this article

  * Set up a source repository for our handler
  * Create a visual studio solution